yonahd/kor/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This open-source project is available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.